top of page

 Defining Martial Arts

 If we break down the two words separately, "Martial" is defined as relating to war or combat and "Art" is human creative skill or expression.
 Martial Arts are codified systems of combative training for a variety of goals such as fitness, competition, self-defense, mental health, spiritual health and overall well-being.
-Keep in mind, there are over over 100 martial arts training styles but for this blog, I will be only listing 15 of them.
+Keep in mind, there are over over 100 martial arts training styles but for this blog, I will be only listing a few of them.

 Traditional Martial Arts

-Although traditional martial arts includes some combat training, combative sport is more physically demanding and focuses more on performance compared to betterment of life.
-The purpose of combat sport is to test fighters and determine who is the best within a set of rules.
-Combative Sport training styles can include:
+Combative Sport training styles are common styles we would see in the entertainment world.
+These styles can include but is not limited to Muay-Thai, Kickboxing, Boxing and Mixed Martial Arts (MMA).
+Traditional martial arts does include some aspects from combat training, however combative sport is more physically demanding and focuses more on athletic performance compared to betterment of life.
+Although practitioners in any one of these combative styles are not required to enter the ring to compete, one main purpose of combat sport is to test fighters and determine who is the best within a set of rules.

 Self-Defense